jina-ai/jina/docs/datatype/image/small-images-inside-big-images/building-executors.md

 2. LMDBStorage: LMDB is a simple memory-mapped transactional key-value store.
 It is convenient for this example because we can use it to store original indexed images so that we can retrieve them later.
-We will use it to create LMDBStorage which offers 2 functionnalities: indexing documents and retrieving documents by ID.
+We will use it to create LMDBStorage which offers 2 functionalities: indexing documents and retrieving documents by ID.

 ### **SimpleIndexer**